Science

 Sources

 - Bobel C, Winkler IT, Fahs B, Hasson KA, Kissling EA, Roberts T-A, eds.
 The Palgrave Handbook of Critical Menstruation Studies.
-Palgrave Macmillan, 2020 — chapters covering menstrual fluid composition. link.springer.com.
+Palgrave Macmillan, 2020. link.springer.com.

 - Meng C-X, Andersson KL, Bentin-Ley U, et al. Endometrial regenerative cells: a novel stem cell population.
 Journal of Translational Medicine 5:57, 2007. doi.org/10.1186/1479-5876-5-57.